 Additionally, Perry Township Schools does not tolerate discrimination or harassment in its educational or work environments.
 Consistent with the policy below, any member of the school community is encouraged to report incidents of discrimination or harassment.

 Safety and Bullying Hotline:

 All students have the right to an education in an environment that is conducive to learning.
 The Perry Township Schools Board of Education has adopted a code of conduct to maintain a culture of respect and safety for everyone.
-Students and parents/guardians are encouraged to read the 2020-21 Student Rights and Responsibilities Handbook to become familiar with the expectations set forth for all Perry Township students.
+Students and parents/guardians are encouraged to read the Student Success Handbook to become familiar with the expectations set forth for all Perry Township students.

 Perry Township Schools provides reasonable accommodation to persons with disabilities attending district activities.
 Anyone requiring special accommodation should contact the school or facility at least 48 hours prior to an event or activity, so we may have a reasonable opportunity to provide accommodation.

 Perry Township Schools is committed to ensuring equal access to programs, services, and activities.

 The Education for Homeless Children and Youth (EHCY) program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431 et seq.)
 (McKinney-Vento Act).
 The McKinney-Vento Act was originally authorized in 1987 and most recently re-authorized in December 10th, 2016 by the Every Student Succeeds Act (ESSA).The McKinney-Vento Act is designed to address the challenges that homeless children and youths have faced in enrolling, attending, and succeeding in school.